U.S. flag

 Functions of the Board of Election Commissioners

 The Board of Election Commissioners was established by the Acts of 1921, Chapter 239, to conduct voter registration, supervise all elections, assume responsibility for the annual City census, and certify voter signatures on nomination papers, petitions, and ballot questions.
 Every ten years, after the conclusion of the Federal Census, the Board also re-precincts based on population changes.
 The role of the Commission was expanded in 1987 to include administration of Chapter 55 of the Massachusetts General Laws governing campaign and political finance reporting.
 In 1991 the Commission was assigned the administration and enforcement Chapters 2.117 and 2.118 of the Cambridge Municipal Code, known as the "Ethics Ordinance."
-The Board establishes policy for the Commission, giving instruction and guidance to the office staff who implement those policies and administer day-to-day operations of the office.
+The Board establishes policy for the Commission.

 Election Commissioners